 Living in rural Canada, Robin & Liz Olsen became experts in DIY money-saving solutions.
 They like to share their ideas with others.

-Then there is inflation, which really makes this strategy of ‘saving enough money’ unsound in my opinion as inflation is completely outside the control of you, the one who is saving money.
+Then there is inflation, which really makes this strategy of ‘saving enough money’ unsound in my opinion as inflation is completely outside your control.
 The money you save today will probably not be worth the same value come retirement.
 This also makes it impossible to determine even how much per month should be saved as you have no idea what your monthly expenses will even be once you retire as inflation will distort any figure you come up with today and you have no idea what the inflation rate will be between now and retirement.

 The Government vs. Retirement

 Why the lie?
 Easy, in my opinion, the two most politically active groups in any free western society are university students and the elderly.
-This is because, again in my opinion, these two groups have more time to pay attention to what the government is doing and to fight to hold them accountable than the rest of us who are forced into a 9 to 5 job every day of our life except the two days a week when all the government offices are closed and there is no one to listen to your concerns (The weekend).
-Ever wonder why the government and banks have the exact some holidays and working hours as you do?
+This is because, again, in my opinion, these two groups have more time to pay attention to what the government is doing and to fight to hold them accountable than the rest of us who are forced into a 9-to-5 job every day of our life except the two days a week when all the government offices are closed and there is no one to listen to your concerns (the weekend).
+Ever wonder why the government and banks have the exact same holidays and working hours as you do?
 It is so there is no one there to take your calls when you finally do have the time to make that call.

 The number one problem in this world as far as we, as individuals looking to retire, should be concerned with is the amount of debt we are carrying.
-The more debt equals a higher degree of slavery.
-In order to retire, it is not so important to ‘save enough money’ as it is to remove the need for money from your life.
+More debt equals a higher degree of slavery.
+In order to retire, it is not so important to save enough money as it is to remove the need for money from your life.
 In other words, a good retirement plan is to be debt free when you retire regardless of how much money you may or may not have saved.
-Mortgages, car loans, high interest credit cards, all must be eliminated before you retire if you want to be truly secure in your retirement years.
+Mortgages, car loans, and high-interest credit cards, all must be eliminated before you retire if you want to be truly secure in your retirement years.
 It is pretty easy to see why these things need to be eliminated before retirement.
 Retirement does not pay as well as working does, I think that one should expect a 2/3 reduction in their monthly household income as soon as they retire.
 Your lifestyle had better be able to handle this impact don’t you think?
-Preferrably with a minimum amount of discomfort to you and your household.
-I would classify owning your own property mortgage free (because you own nothing as long as you owe a mortgage) as probably the single biggest piece of a secure retirement package you could have, followed closely by the elimination of all high interest debt, credits cards, lines of credit, etc.
+Preferably with a minimum amount of discomfort to you and your household.
+I would classify owning your own property mortgage free (because you own nothing as long as you owe a mortgage) as probably the single biggest piece of a secure retirement package you could have, followed closely by the elimination of all high-interest debt, credits cards, lines of credit, etc.

 We have covered the debt that most of us are familiar with but what about the debt that you may or may not even consider debt?
 I am of course referring to those recurring fees that we all have to pay in order to survive in the modern world.
 Things like electricity and water, heat, rent for those who do not own property, etc.

 As an added bonus, this approach to generating your own power is totally green.
-Consuming electricity does not generate green house gases, producing electricity does.
-All the power you will be consuming is 100% green power in the form of solar and wind, your carbon footprint is now almost 0.
+Consuming electricity does not generate greenhouse gases, producing electricity does.
+All the power you will be consuming is 100% green power in the form of solar and wind, your carbon footprint is now almost zero.